akifprasla/WORKFLOW_Mini_project_JAVA/README.md

 With our understanding of data structures thought to us we were supposed to finish this project.
 Some of the data structures used are LinkedList, Graph, Map, etc.
-Used algorithms such as 'Bread First Searc' and 'Depth First Search' during this project.
+Used algorithms such as 'Bread First Search' and 'Depth First Search' during this project.